bentwheel/hcc-meps/README.md

 - **Projecting Future Costs**: Organizations frequently apply the CMS-HCC model to claims data to project future costs, even when not directly tied to reimbursement.
-For example, a Medicare Advantage plan might use these prospective risk scores to project costs for their enrollee population in the coming year. *Vignette coming soon!*
+For example, a Medicare Advantage plan might use these prospective risk scores alongside other known data about their insured population to build predictive cost models for their enrollee population(s) in the coming year. *Vignette coming soon!*

-- **Controlling for Clinical Risk in Observational Studies**: The CMS-HCC risk adjuster is also used in observational studies to control for or quantify clinical risk differences between two populations, such as treatment and control groups.
-Since the CMS-HCC model is trained prospectively on costs incurred in the following year, it is particularly useful for calculating average treatment effects in terms of ROI or dollars saved by some program, intervention, or social disparity experienced by the treatment population and not experienced by the control population. *Vignette coming soon!*
+- **Controlling for Clinical Risk Differences Between Cohorts in Observational Studies**: The CMS-HCC risk adjuster could also be used in observational studies to control for or quantify clinical risk differences between two populations, such as treatment and control groups.
+Since the CMS-HCC model is trained prospectively on costs incurred in the following year, it is particularly useful for calculating average treatment effects in terms of ROI or dollars saved by some program, intervention, or social disparity experienced by the treatment population and not experienced by the control population.
+  *Vignette coming soon!*

 ## Why MEPS?